 Case in point as to the excellent age-worthiness of this wine is the 1993 Beringer Private Reserve Cabernet Sauvignon – still noticeably dark in the glass some 25 years after vintage offers aromas of blackberry – a ripeness of fruit if you will (still plenty of fruit showing), a smokiness, dry earth, darker chocolate and a subtle note of mocha.
 Highly aromatic.
 Dense and dark on the palate with lots of fruit – including blackberry and black cherry.
 A brightness also shows on the finish – good acidity with fine grained noticeable tannins that linger for quite some time.
 Very balanced, a very polished showing.

-The Nightingale Sauvignon Blanc/Semillion is a special Sauterne-style dessert wine that was started by their legendary winemaker Myron Nightingale and his wife Alice (with their first vintage from 1980 and named in their honor in 1983).
+The Nightingale Sauvignon Blanc/Sémillon is a special Sauterne-style dessert wine that was started by their legendary winemaker Myron Nightingale and his wife Alice (with their first vintage from 1980 and named in their honor in 1983).
 We had the rare opportunity some years back to tour the production area needed to create this wine at the winery across the highway from the main Beringer property.
 Botrytis cineria spores are cultivated, kept cold in a refrigerator and when needed are sprayed on trays of grapes.
-Rather then being subjected to most vintages where the conditions are not optimum to product natural botrytis cineria, these wines can be made every year in the winery.
+Rather than being subjected to most vintages where the conditions are not optimum to product natural botrytis cineria, these wines can be made every year in the winery.
 Earlier vintages used to be produced in 750ml bottles (we’ve seen some of these for sale at the winery); today they are produced in the 375ml bottles.
 This wine can age remarkably well – and compared to similar style wines is available at a reasonable price to quality ratio.

 Beringer produces a wide variety of wine – winery exclusive wines are not found in the retail marketplace and are available only at the winery or for club members (often you can also find older vintages of select wines available for sale at the winery).
 Beringer’s wines range from inexpensive to premium pricing for current single vineyard or private reserve wines.
-As a result there is a diversity of wines for all types of tastes and budgets ranging from their sweet popular sparkling white Zinfandel to hand crafted single vineyard Cabernet Sauvignon.
+As a result, there is a diversity of wines for all types of tastes and budgets ranging from their sweet popular sparkling white Zinfandel to hand crafted single vineyard Cabernet Sauvignon.

 —

-Beringer has employed a number of other well-known winemakers throughout it’s history including following Prohibition, Fred Abruzzini (who also was a talented spokesperson for both the winery and the Napa Valley) and later Roy Raymond, Ed Sbragia and Laurie Hook.
 In 2015 Mark Beringer was hired as head of wine making, co-founder Jacob Beringer’s great-great-grandson.
 Mark is well-respected in the industry having worked at Napa notables Duckhorn Vineyards and Artesa Winery.
-Incidentally during high school he worked on the family property.
+Incidentally during high school, he worked on the family property.
+Mark remained winemaker at Beringer Vineyards until 2021.

 Note that Beringer’s huge winery & production facilities are located across Highway 29/128 but are not open to the public.
 Also note that left hand turns out of their driveway across the highway requires your full concentration due to somewhat limited visibility (which is why exiting visitors are encouraged to turn right in part helped by the clearly painted right hand turn arrow marked in the pavement of their driveway).